ViPRA: Video Prediction for Robot Actions: Experiments

 \subsection{Real World Results}

-Figure~\ref{fig:real_results} presents results on three real-world manipulation tasks. \ourmethodshort-FM achieves the highest average success rate of 54.1\%, surpassing $\pi_{0}$~\citep{black2024pi_0} (41.8\%) and Scratch-FM (23.8\%).
-The improvement over Scratch-FM highlights the effectiveness of our latent action representations and confirms that our pretraining scheme learns transferable dynamics priors, accelerating downstream adaptation.
-Compared to $\pi_{0}$, which is pretrained on a larger corpus of action-labeled trajectories and further fine-tuned on each task, \ourmethodshort-FM attains higher success with far less supervision.
-Qualitatively, it also exhibits robust retry behavior, repeatedly re-grasping after failed attempts, leading to high partial success rates, especially in \texttt{Cover-Obj}, where the cloth is consistently grasped even if placement is imperfect.
-These results demonstrate that ViPRA’s video-based pretraining yields strong generalization and efficient adaptation to real-world control.
-We exclude discrete action models from real world evaluation, as their bin-based predictions exhibited unstable spikes under physical noise, often triggering emergency stops on the Franka arm.
-We provide additional analysis on generalization and robustness in Appendix~\ref{apndx:realworld_setup} and evaluations of challenging bimanual tasks in Appendix~\ref{apndx:bimanual_tasks}.
+Figure~\ref{fig:real_results} reports performance on three real world manipulation tasks. \ourmethodshort-FM achieves the highest average success rate at 54.1\%, outperforming $\pi_0$ (40.1\%) and Scratch-FM (23.8\%).
+Notably, this performance is obtained using substantially fewer labeled demonstrations, indicating that dynamics priors learned from actionless videos translate effectively to high-frequency continuous control.
+We also observe robust retry behavior: after failed grasps, the policy re-attempts interaction, leading to high partial success rates, particularly in \texttt{Cover-Obj}, where the cloth is reliably grasped even when placement remains challenging.
+We exclude discrete policies from real-world evaluation, as bin-based action predictions exhibited unstable spikes under physical noise and occasionally triggered safety stops on the Franka arm.
+In Appendix~\ref{apndx:smoothness_analysis}, we provide a detailed comparison of action trajectories across discrete and continuous policies, analyzing the effects of quantization and loss formulations on smoothness and deployment behavior.
+We further report robustness and generalization analyses in Appendix~\ref{apndx:realworld_setup}, along with evaluations on challenging bimanual tasks in Appendix~\ref{apndx:bimanual_tasks}.
+Although the pretraining corpus contains only single-arm robot clips and human videos, \ourmethodshort transfers effectively to coordinated dual-arm settings, suggesting that motion-centric latent pretraining provides embodiment-agnostic priors that adapt with minimal finetuning.